hera/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Anonymous function.

+It was created while personalDice was being executed.
+And the reference to the anonymous function was returned to the outer scope.
+Now when the anonymous function is invoked, it will have access to variables in the environment of personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+It will always display a random number.
+The names will be different.

 c.
 What is the lexical scope of `newRoll`?

+the anonymous function

 ### Task 3 - Stretch Goals